ultrade-org/mobile-template/README.md

 # React Native Whitelabel Template Project

-A React Native template project designed for easy whitelabel customization.
-This template provides a solid foundation that can be quickly modified for different brands and applications.
+A React Native Ultrade webapp wrapper template project designed for easy whitelabel customization.
+This template provides a simple foundation that can be quickly modified for different brands and applications.
+For more detailed instruction, check the docs folder.

 ## 🚀 Getting Started